polystat/c2eo/readme.md

 double z = 3.14;
 ```

-In EO, we represent the entire global memory space as a copy of [ram](https://github.com/polystat/c2eo/blob/heap/result/eo/c2eo/system/ram.eo) object, which we call `global`.
+In EO, we represent the global memory space as a copy of [ram](https://github.com/polystat/c2eo/blob/heap/result/eo/c2eo/system/ram.eo) object, which we call `global`.
 Thus, the variable `z` would be accessed as a block of 8 bytes inside `ram` at the very begginning, since it's the first variable seen.
 For example, to change the value of `z` we write 8 bytes to the 0th position of `global`:

 ```java
 ram > global